 The new strategic planning process will engage the whole University community and its stakeholders on all campuses in designing a bold new future for FDU.
-The process is being guided by an FDU Steering Committee appointed by President Christopher A. Capuano and the professional support of Keeling & Associates, LLC.
+The process is being guided by an FDU Steering Committee and the professional support of Keeling & Associates, LLC.

 In this strategic planning process, the University will: